ShrimalVayam/todo-app-tt/README.md

 ## Database

-THe following command will bring up the database at 2718 port
+The following command will bring up the database at 2718 port

 ```
 docker compose up